Flectra is a open source ERP and CRM software. In this article, you will learn how to install Flectra ERP on CentOS / RHEL 8.

 CentOS Linux release 8.2.2004 (Core)

-Installing PostgreSQL Server on CentOS / RHEL 8:
+Install PostgreSQL on CentOS 8:

 Flectra requires a PostgreSQL database as its data repository.
 Therefore, We are installing PostgreSQL and relevant software packages by using dnf command.